rysawaki/sia-lab/README.md

    ↓
 Action (ALLOW / BLOCK)
    ↓
-Next imprint update (E → E')
+Next imprint update (E → E′)
 ```

-All variables are logged explicitly and can be inspected at every timestep.
+All intermediate variables are logged and inspectable at every timestep.

 ---

-## What This Demo Does NOT Do
+## What This Is *Not*

-To avoid misunderstanding, this demo explicitly does **not** include:
+This demo intentionally excludes:

 * ❌ Learning or optimization
 * ❌ Reinforcement learning
 * ❌ Neural network weight updates
-* ❌ Policy search
+* ❌ Policy search or sampling
+* ❌ Environment dynamics
-* ❌ World models or environments
+* ❌ World models or language models
-* ❌ Language models
-* ❌ Probabilistic action sampling

-This is **not** an AI system and **not** a behavioral model.
+This is **not an AI system** and **not a behavioral simulator**.

-It is a **causal audit artifact**.
+It is a **causal audit primitive**.

 ---

 ## Why This Matters

-In many AI systems, post-hoc explanations rely on opaque model parameters or statistical attributions.
+Most AI explanations rely on opaque parameters or post-hoc attribution.

-SIA takes a different approach:
+SIA instead enforces:

-* Decisions are attributed to **persistent internal state**
+* **Persistent internal state** as the decision driver
-* Internal state evolves deterministically via explicit rules
+* **Deterministic state evolution**
-* Every decision can be traced back to concrete prior experience
+* **Step-wise causal traceability**

-This makes it possible to answer questions such as:
+This allows precise answers to questions such as:

-* *Why did the system block this action now, but not earlier?*
+* *Why did the system block now but not earlier?*
-* *Which past experiences shifted the decision boundary?*
+* *Which past state shifted the decision boundary?*
-* *Is the divergence due to environment, randomness, or internal history?*
+* *Is divergence caused by noise, environment, or history?*

-In this demo, the answer is unambiguous: **internal history only**.
+In this demo, the answer is unambiguous:

+> **Internal history only.**

 ---